jgn/stoor/README.md

 ### Specify the Wiki repo location

-    GOLLUM_PATH=/Users/admin/wiki bundle exec rackup
+    WIKI_PATH=/Users/admin/wiki bundle exec rackup

-The `GOLLUM_PATH` environment variable provides for locating the wiki contents in a differet repo from the Trahald application.
-It is strongly advised that you do this so that your wiki repo is separate from the repo managing Gollum.
+The `WIKI_PATH` environment variable provides for locating the wiki contents in a differet repo from the Trahald application.
+It is strongly advised that you do this so that you can keep your wiki code and wiki content separate.

 ### GitHub authorization